- Understanding MIPS Payment Adjustments

 MIPS Cost Performance Category

-In the MIPS framework, the Cost performance category is a significant component, accounting for 30% of the final MIPS score for the 2024 performance year.
+In the MIPS framework, the Cost performance category is a significant component, accounting for 30% of the final MIPS score for the 2025 & 2026 performance years.
 This category evaluates the cost-efficiency of healthcare providers based on the expenses incurred during patient care.
 CMS does not require clinicians to submit any data for this category, as it utilizes Medicare claims data to assess performance.

 CMS calculates the cost performance based on a variety of measures.
-These include 25 measures for the 2023 performance year, such as Medicare Spending Per Beneficiary – Clinical (MSPB-C) and Total Per Capita Cost for all Attributed Beneficiaries (TPCC), along with episode-based measures for both procedural and chronic conditions.
+These include 35 measures for the 2026 performance year, such as Medicare Spending Per Beneficiary – Clinical (MSPB-C) and Total Per Capita Cost for all Attributed Beneficiaries (TPCC), along with episode-based measures for both procedural and chronic conditions.

 The relationship between cost performance and payment adjustments is direct and impactful.
 Clinicians and groups are scored on a scale of 1 to 10 for each cost measure, with these scores influencing the final MIPS score and, consequently, the payment adjustments.
 A higher score indicates more cost-efficient care, leading to potential positive payment adjustments, whereas a lower score could result in negative adjustments.